ThermoFin U Heat Transfer Plates And Return Bends

 See return bend photos below.

 We use our CNC router to precision cut Return Bends from Medium Density Overlay (MDO) plywood.
 This full dimension, waterproof plywood is paper faced, double pressed for flatness, and fully compliant with California Air Resources Board requirements for formaldehyde emissions.
 This material resists job site abuse, presents a flat and dry surface for finish floor installation and holds nails, screws and other fasteners securely.
 Return Bends for installations using 1/2" nom. tubing, (5/8" od), are cut from 3/4" plywood.
 Return Bends for installations using 3/8" nom. tubing, (1/2" od), are cut from 5/8" plywood.
-We stock Return Bends to produce floor heating layouts for 6", 8" and 12" tube spacing.
+We stock Return Bends to produce floor heating layouts for 6" and 8" On Center tube spacing.
 The tube spacing can be adjusted in a single layout to manage heat loss, accommodate room sizes and produce optimal installations that always have a heat transfer element where your feet are.

 We cut the plywood down to the last ply, leaving the center in place.
 These strips can be easily mitered to 90's, 45's and 22.5's in the field to produce high performance tubing layouts custom designed for each project.
 In a typical installation we recommend that the Return Bends be installed first, then the tube & fin, with the sleeper material placed on top of the ThermoFin U heat transfer plate.
 This configuration is the easiest to install and produces the friendliest, flat and dry surface for the finish floor installation of choice.